Field ReferencePlanning

 Embedded in Schedule

-When you are working on a schedule revision (at Calendar > Schedule), the what-if tool is available as a collapsible Feasibility Check panel.
-This lets you check material availability for a batch order without leaving the scheduling flow.
+When you are working on a schedule revision (at Calendar > Schedule), the Limiting Factor tool is available as a collapsible Feasibility Check panel.
+This lets you check material availability for a manufacturing order without leaving the scheduling flow.

 Demand Horizon